CS157A-32/CS157A-32/Project-Requirements.md

 web app, the presentation layer will be delivered through a client internet browser.
 We will implement the presentation layer using ReactJS/Redux.
 Along with the Express web app framework, ReactJS/Redux is currently the most used library to build dynamic web applications.
-The application layer of the app will be housed on an AWS web server implemented with NodeJS.
+The application layer of the app will be housed on a locally deployed web server implemented with NodeJS.
 This web server will contain the application logic that processes and delivers any requested data to the client side, while providing any updates to the data layer initiated by client side events.
 Lastly, the data layer will be hosted on a separate database server using MySQL